alyssamichelle/progress/The Future of JS 2018.md

 Now that chart doesn’t do a whole lot for me, other than showing Ember as a dead thing, which we all knew.
 Jk, please don’t send Tomster after me.
 So I decided to turn it into a nifty pie chart, that might help shed more light on the situation:

 ￼![](http://cl.nicoll.co/oAQy/[b5509a7f44ba2ffd22e580d2830ca4b7]_Image%202017-12-06%20at%202.36.00%20pm.png)
 There really is no one way to know which frameworks are doing the best.
 This is just one peak into the enigma that is the web dev world.
 However, just going off of this pie chart, it still looks like Angular is on top, followed by React.
-However, if you checkout the survey results from
+However, if you checkout the survey results from "The state of JS in 2017", you'll see a different story.

 ## The State of JS in 2017 Survey Results
 I think I found an interesting correlation on the recent survey results released.